Adam Vojtěch

-Adam Vojtěch (born 2 October 1986) is a Czech politician and lawyer who served as Minister of Health from 13 December 2017 to 21 September 2020, in both the first and second cabinets of Prime Minister Andrej Babiš, and then for a second time from May until December 2021.
+Adam Vojtěch (born 2 October 1986) is a Czech politician and lawyer serving as Minister of Health since 15 December 2025, in the third cabinet of Andrej Babiš.
+He previously served as Minister of Health from 13 December 2017 to 21 September 2020, in both the first and second cabinets of Prime Minister Andrej Babiš, and then for a second time from May until December 2021.
 He was a member of the Chamber of Deputies from 2017 until 2021.

 Early life and education

 In 2005, Vojtěch reached the semi-finals of Česko hledá SuperStar, the Czech version of the Idol franchise.

 Vojtěch graduated from the faculty of social studies of Charles University in Prague in 2009, with a degree in media and communication studies.
 After a period of study at University College Dublin in Ireland, he returned to study at Charles University's faculty of law, and again at the faculty of social sciences.
 Since 2017 he has been associated with the university's First Faculty of Medicine.